msloth/contiki-launchpad/README.md

 *  sensors - was way too complex and hard to add new sensors to (see below)

 ### Re-made to simplify/fit
-*  sensors - instead of the sensors API, there is now a generic ADC API
+*  adc - instead of the sensors API, there is now a generic ADC API
 *  button - simple yet powerful button API